National Post: 21st century

 On September 27, 2007, the Post unveiled a major redesign of its appearance.
 Guided by Gayle Grin, the Post's managing editor of design and graphics, the redesign features a standardization in the size of typeface and the number of typefaces used, cleaner font for charts and graphs, and the move of the nameplate banner from the top to the left side of Page 1 as well as each section's front page.

 In 2009, the paper announced that as a temporary cost-cutting measure, it would not print a Monday edition from July to September 2009.
 On October 29, 2009, Canwest Global announced that due to a lack of funding, the National Post might close down as of October 30, 2009, subject to moving the paper to a new holding company.
 Late on October 29, 2009, Ontario Superior Court Justice Sarah Pepall ruled in Canwest's favour and allowed the paper to move into a holding company.
 Investment bankers hired by Canwest received no offers when they tried to sell the National Post earlier that year.
 Without a buyer closing the paper was studied, but the costs were greater than gains from liquidating assets.
 The lawyer for Canwest, in arguing to Justice Pepall, said the National Post added value to other papers in the Canwest chain.

 In 2010, an ownership group was assembled by National Post CEO Paul Godfrey in 2010 to bid for the chain of newspapers being sold by the financially troubled Canwest (the company's broadcasting assets were sold separately to Shaw Communications).
 Godfrey secured financial backing from U.S. private-equity firm Golden Tree Asset Management as well as other investors.
 The group completed a $1.1 billion transaction to acquire the chain from Canwest on July 13, 2010, forming the Postmedia Network.
 The company's shares were listed on the Toronto Stock Exchange in 2011.
 On October 28, 2011, the Post announced its first ever yearly profit.
-Postmedia is 66 per cent American owned by New Jersey based hedge fund Chatham Asset Management.
+In 2016, Chatham Asset Management acquired a 66 per cent stake in the Postmedia Network, resulting in the reduction in their staff, including a third of the National Post's editorial staff.

+In 2024, the National Post published two articles in which it advocated for the Russian documentary film Russians at War.
+The first article by columnist Chris Selley introduced the claim that this film showed the human face of the Russians and was therefore banned.
+This statement was later used by the magazine Die Weltwoche and other media to which cinematographer Anastasia Trofimova gave interviews to defend her film after it had been banned from the Zurich film festival.
+In the second article by Chris Knight, "Russian-Canadian filmmaker battles attempts to suppress controversial film as Ukraine launches probe", the idea was taken further, claiming a Ukrainian campaign against the film, whereas in reality the film was widely criticized by the international press and others.